-The Notes will be issued in book-entry form only, represented by a single fully registered note for each Tranche of the Notes, initially registered in the name of Cede & Co., the nominee of DTC.
+The Notes will be issued in book-entry form only, represented by a single fully registered note, initially registered in the name of Cede & Co., the nominee of DTC.
 You will be able to exercise your rights as Beneficial Owner only indirectly through DTC and its participating organizations (collectively, "DTC Participants").